Mariacherepkova/GATA6_bulk_ATAC-seq-analyisis/README.md

 ## Environment Setup

-Before starting to set up the environments request the interactive session on cluster
+Before starting to set up the environments request the interactive session on cluster.
+For installing the environments it's better to request more memory and at least 2-3 h.
+Also, you can  use tmux to not loose the interactive session when loosing internet connection.

 ```bash
 srun --pty -n 1 -c 2 --time=02:00:00 --mem=32G bash -l
 ```

-Load micromamba in your shell (add to `~/.bashrc` if not already present):
+Load micromamba in your shell (add to `~/.bashrc` if not already present).
+Read ScienceCluster manual for more information.

 ```bash
 eval "$(micromamba shell hook --shell bash)"